openshift-labs/rhsummit18-cloudnative-guides/bootstrap-dev.md

 {:.no_toc}

-In this lab you will configure you local development environment using Eclipse Che IDE and create a build pipeline that build, tests and deploys a Spring Boot service on OpenShift.
+In this lab you will configure you local development environment using Eclipse Che IDE and create a build pipeline that builds, tests and deploys a Spring Boot service on OpenShift.

 #### Configure Development Workspace in Eclipse Che

-You might be familiar with the Eclipse IDE which has been for years, one of the popoular IDEs for Java and other programming languages.
-[Eclipse Che](https://www.eclipse.org/che/){:target="_blank"} is the next-generation Eclipse IDE which is web-based and gives you a full-features IDE running in the cloud.
+You might be familiar with the Eclipse IDE which is one of the most popoular IDEs for Java and other programming languages.
+[Eclipse Che](https://www.eclipse.org/che/){:target="_blank"} is the next-generation Eclipse IDE which is web-based and gives you a full-featured IDE running in the cloud.
 You have an Eclipse Che instance deployed on your OpenShift cluster which you will use during these labs.

 Go to the [Eclipse Che url]({{ ECLIPSE_CHE_URL }}){:target="_blank"} in order to configuration your development workspace.

-A stack is a template of workspace configuration for example the programming language and tools you want to use in your workspace.
-Stacks make it possible to recreate identical workspaces with all the tools and configurations on-demand.
+A stack is a template of workspace configuration.
+For example, it includes the programming language and tools needed in your workspace.
+Stacks make it possible to recreate identical workspaces with all the tools and needed configuration on-demand.

 For this lab, click on the **Java RH Summit** stack and then on the **Create** button.

 ![Eclipse Che Workspace]({% image_path bootstrap-che-create-workspace.png %}){:width="900px"}

-Click on **Open** to open the workspace and then on **Start** button to start the workspace for use.
+Click on **Open** to open the workspace and then on the **Start** button to start the workspace for use.

 ![Eclipse Che Workspace]({% image_path bootstrap-che-start-workspace.png %}){:width="900px"}